English information

 Curious about whats happening at the Koggewerf: check our webcam

 Mail us at tochten@kamperkogge.nl if you want to invite the Kamper Kogge and her crew outside of Kampen to your own town or event.
+Check our logboeken to experience what our contribution to ships events can be.

 Sailing through the North of Europe